jeremytammik/tbc/a/1854_pick_room_link.md

 We end this week with a beautiful [Beginner’s Guide To Abstraction](https://jesseduffield.com/beginners-guide-to-abstraction) presented by Jesse Duffield in a [Pursuit of Laziness](https://jesseduffield.com).

-Nothing new for an experienced programmer, but beatifully put for less experienced coders.
+Nothing new for an experienced programmer, but beautifully put for less experienced coders.

 The nice name of Jesse's blog may or may not be inspired by Larry Wall's [three virtues](http://threevirtues.com).